 Our liberal arts curriculum is rooted in a Catholic humanist tradition, a unique academic and evangelical approach to Catholic education, which instills in students an understanding of their inherent dignity as children of God, and the intellectual freedom to seek and recognize Truth.
 We strive to fulfill our mission by ensuring that our school motto, “Fides, Scientia, et Gaudium” is woven into every aspect of our curriculum

-Classes include Religion, Reading, Language Arts (English, Spelling, and Handwriting), Mathematics, Science, Natural History, Social Studies, Fine Arts (Art and Music), Health and Safety, Physical Education, Computer Education, Library and World Languages (choice of Spanish or Latin in 7th and 8th grade), Muses: A mix of Drama, Recitation and the Arts, Music Drums and Choir (7th and 8th grade), Trivium (7th and 8th grade).
+Classes include Religion, Reading, Language Arts (English, Spelling, and Handwriting), Mathematics, Science, Natural History, History, Literature, Fine Arts (Art and Music), Health and Safety, Physical Education, Technology, Library and World Languages (choice of Spanish or Latin in 7th and 8th grade), Muses: A mix of Drama, Recitation and the Arts, Music Drums and Choir (7th and 8th grade), Trivium (7th and 8th grade).

 Additional elements are woven into the educational experience at St. John the Beloved Academy to best facilitate growth and development.
 We have a modified block schedule, a beautiful campus featuring a large outdoor playground and fields, multiple recess time to enhance student concentration and time outdoors, a house system to help strengthen and cultivate our Mission which encourages school spirit, friendship, and fun, just to name a few.